masoudgheisari92/house-price-prediction/README.md

 - `/scrape` scrape the data of the houses of a selected city.
 - `/predict` predict the price of a house based of its city, region, year of construction, area and the number of rooms.

-# Clone and Initialize the Responsitories
+# Clone and Configure the Repository

 1. Clone the repository: